 - An engine part required to fix a problem with a car

 - A rental property (for a period of time)

 - A job performed by a tradesperson

-Products are the yang to the yin of your customers and prospects in CRM – true CRM.
-No business sells everything, and even within the products and services – yes, the Product catalogue can manage services as well as physical products - that they do sell, the number of variations is actually limited.
+Products are the yang to the yin of your customers and prospects in CRM – a true CRM.
+No business sells everything, and even within the products and services – yes, the product catalogue can manage services as well as physical products - that they do sell, the number of variations is actually limited.

-The way that the product catalogue is structured makes even a large, complex and rapidly changing product set easier to manage than managing the same product set without this structure.
+The way that the product catalogue is structured makes even a large, complex, and rapidly changing product set easier to manage than managing the same product set without this structure.